Girls with guns: History

 The 1985 Hong Kong film Yes, Madam, directed by Corey Yuen and starring Michelle Yeoh and Cynthia Rothrock, was described by film and gender scholar Lisa Funnell as the first "girls with guns" film.
 The 1987 Hong Kong film Angel has also been credited with establishing the genre.
 More films of the subgenre were produced until 1994, featuring the likes of Yukari Oshima, Moon Lee, Cynthia Khan and Sharon Yeung.

-In the early 2000s, films that were part of what has been called a "girls with guns revival" were produced.
-They included Martial Angels (2001), The Wesley's Mysterious File (2002) and So Close (2002).
-The 2002 Japanese films Gun Crazy: A Woman from Nowhere and its sequel Gun Crazy 2: Beyond the Law are also of this genre.
+In the early 2000s, a "girls with guns revival" occurred and more films of the genre were produced.
+These include Hong Kong films like Martial Angels (2001), The Wesley's Mysterious File (2002), and So Close (2002).
+The 2002 Japanese film Gun Crazy: A Woman from Nowhere and its sequel episode Gun Crazy 2: Beyond the Law are also of this genre.
+American films of the revival include Lara Croft: Tomb Raider (2001), Quentin Tarantino's Kill Bill Volume 1 (2003) and Kill Bill Volume 2 (2004), and D.E.B.S.
+(2004).